 Polyethylene generally has good fluidity at molding and almost no need to worry about its thermal stability.
 However, it has a strong molecular orientation and is easy to produce deformation products.
 High-density polyethylene (HDPE) has a sensitive crystallization temperature and requires high injection pressure and speed, especially for thick wall products.

-Polypropylene and polyethylene have many similarities, liquidity is proportional to the cylinder temperature, but about 280 ℃, the resin is aging, so the best temperature control under 270 ℃.
-Its molecular orientation is strong, forming at a lower temperature will produce warping, distortion and other deformation, so we must pay attention to the control of temperature.
+Polypropylene and polyethylene have many similarities, liquidity is proportional to the cylinder temperature, but at about 280 ℃, the resin is aging, so the best temperature control is under 270 ℃.
+Its molecular orientation is strong, forming at a lower temperature will produce warping, distortion, and other deformation, so we must pay attention to the control of temperature.

 Polyamide viscosity is extremely sensitive to temperature changes.
 Unlike other thermoplastic plastics, nylon has an obvious melting point.
 The polyamide is formed at its melting point, so the molding temperature must be higher than that of ordinary materials.
-Nylon hygroscopicity, should be fully dry in advance.
-But it is worth noting that the above 90 ℃ drying produce discoloration.
+Nylon hygroscopicity should be fully dry in advance.
+But it is worth noting that the above 90 ℃ dryings produce discoloration.

 Both PBT (polybutylene terephthalate) and PET (polyethylene terephthalate) belong to saturated polyester (thermoplastic polyester).
 PBT resin is characterized by its extremely low melt viscosity and good formability.
 So it crystallizes quickly and sets quickly.